deveshXm/matinee/README.md

 uvicorn main:app --reload
 ```

-You can test the GET requests on [Local Host](http://localhost:8000/docs)
+You can test the GET requests on localhost:8000/docs

 #### I was not able to deploy the FASTApi as my app needed more than 1 GB RAM to run